sahasrara62/discord_bot/README.md

 # discort_bot

-simple discord bot, implementation in python
+Implementing the programming assignment on discord bot.